imsma/imsma.github.io/_posts/2019-03-10-install-oracle-java-8,-9-in-ubuntu-16.04.md

 categories: [ Java, Ubuntu ]
 image: assets/images/java-1.jpg
 tags: [featured]
+description: "Install Oracle Java 8, 9 in Ubuntu 16.04"
 ---

 In this article I will explain how to install [Oracle Java](https://www.oracle.com/java/) on [Ubuntu 16.04 LTS Server](http://releases.ubuntu.com/16.04/).
 I will explain the installation process of both Oracle Java 8 and 9.

-# Install Oracle Java 8, 9 in Ubuntu 16.04

 ## 1. Add the PPA
 Run following command to add Webupd8team<sup>[1]</sup><a href="#ppa"> PPA </a> repository.